harmonydata/harmonydata.github.io/content/en/blog/doxa.md

 ## Harmony on DOXA AI: Train your own Large Language Model and win up to £500 in vouchers!

 We would like to improve Harmony's matching algorithm.
-Quite often, Harmony mistakenly thinks that sentences are similar when a psychologist would consider them dissimilar, or vice versa.
+Someties, Harmony mistakenly thinks that sentences are similar when a psychologist would consider them dissimilar, or vice versa.
 We have evaluated Harmony's performance [in this blog post](/nlp-semantic-text-matching/measuring-the-performance-of-nlp-algorithms/).

 {{< image src="/images/harmony-vs-human.png" alt="Harmony vs Human" >}}

-*Harmony is often misaligned with human evaluators*
+*Harmony is sometimes misaligned with human evaluators*

 We would like to improve Harmony with a *fine tuned* large language model.
 We have teamed up with DOXA AI and made an online competition where you can improve on the off-the-shelf LLMs which we are currently using.
 You can win up to £500 in vouchers!
 [Click here to join the Harmony matching competition on DOXA AI](https://doxaai.com/competition/harmony-matching).